RRIL97/Graphics-Scene-Editor/README.md

 # 3D scene editor
-#### This is the final project done for Computer graphics class.
+#### This is our final project that was done for the computer graphics class BGU.

 # Features

 ## Menu Features
 #### Animation  Options

-- choose a bezier curve for every objects, each object can have it own curve
+- choose bezier curve for any object in the scene.

+Every object can have it's own uniquely generated curve in 3d space.
+The curve itself is choosen by the user via a 2d drawing in the right pane & is fully customizable.
+In total there are 4 control points that the user can control via his mouse.

-- remove a bezier curve from an objects
+- remove a bezier curve from an object -
+You can clear a bezier curve that was uniquely choosen before for a specific object.

-- choose a bezier curve for the camera
+- choose a bezier curve for the camera -
+Choose bezier path for each camera, this is done by adding "3" spheres to the 3d world that the user can move with his mouse .
+This spheres are the "control" points of the bezier curve in 3d space.
+Each camera can have it's own fully unique path & is not dependent on any of the other cameras.

-- remove the bezier curve from the camera
+- remove the bezier curve from the camera -
+You can clear a bezier curve that was uniquely choosen before for a specific camera.

-- blur motion option - when choosen ??
+- blur motion option -  (**Bonus**)
+This is a bonus option.
+It blures our motion whenever the camera is being moved via the bezier curve to give a "movement" effect.

-- time slider - define how much time after the start button is hit the animation will start running
+- time slider -
+Define how much time after the start button is hit the animation will start running.

-- start animation button - after the time from the time slider is passed , each object that had a curve choosen will start to move according to that curve, the objects curve is drawn on the screen.
+- start animation button - After the "time slider" user defined time each object will perform it's bezier curve that was choosen by the user.
+The generated curve itself is shown in the 3d world with the help of layout edges.

-- pause animation button -pause the animation , the animation can be later continued from the exact same place it was paused
+- pause animation button - pause the animation , the animation can be later continued from the exact same place that it was paused at.

-- stop animation button -stop the animation , when pressing start the objects will start their movement from the beginning of their curve
+- stop animation button - stop the animation , when pressing start the objects will start their movement from the beginning of their curve

 #### Mesh Options
 - load a new oject from file , the object will appear at (0,0,0)
 #### Theme Options